hmwakeling/hmwakeling.github.io/_pages/cv.md

 {% include base_path %}

-Please see my [LinkedIn](https://www.linkedin.com/in/hmwakeling/) for a complete CV, or email me at [hannah dot wakeling at physics dot mcgill dot ca](hannah.wakeling@physics.mcgill.ca) for a (specialised) copy.
+Please see my [LinkedIn](https://www.linkedin.com/in/hmwakeling/) for a complete CV, or email me at [hannah dot wakeling at physics dot oxford dot ac dot uk for a (specialised) copy.

 Employment
 ------
-* Postdoc in Particle Accelerator Environmental Sustainability, University of Oxford, 2023-current
+* Postdoc in Particle Accelerator Environmental Sustainability, John Adams Institute for Accelerator Science, University of Oxford, 2023-current

 Education
 ------